Bashar al-Assad: Chemical attacks

 The deadliest chemical attack have been the Ghouta chemical attacks, when Assad government forces launched the nerve agent sarin into civilian areas during its brutal Siege of Eastern Ghouta in early hours of 21 August 2013.
 Thousands of infected and dying victims flooded the nearby hospitals, showing symptoms such as foaming, body convulsions and other neurotoxic symptoms.
 An estimated 1,100–1,500 civilians; including women and children, are estimated to have been killed in the attacks.
 The attack was internationally condemned and represented the deadliest use of chemical weapons since the Iran-Iraq war.
 On 21 August 2022, United States government marked the ninth anniversary of Ghouta Chemical attacks stating: "United States remembers and honors the victims and survivors of the Ghouta attack and the many other chemical attacks we assess the Assad regime has launched.
 We condemn in the strongest possible terms any use of chemical weapons anywhere, by anyone, under any circumstances...
 The United States calls on the Assad regime to fully declare and destroy its chemical weapons program... and for the regime to allow the Organisation for the Prohibition of Chemical Weapons' Declaration Assessment Team."

 In April 2017, a sarin chemical attack on Khan Sheikhoun killed more than 80 people.
-In response, U.S. president Donald Trump ordered an missile strike against the Syrian Shayrat base.
+In response, U.S. president Donald Trump ordered a missile strike against the Syrian Shayrat base.
 A joint report from the UN and international chemical weapons inspectors concluded that Assad regime perpetrated the sarin attack.